dbs700/dbs700.github.io/content/post/2022-11-27-how-to-make-ai-more-sustainable-carbon-emissions-tracking-and-reduction-for-ai-ml-applications/index.md

 ---
 title: How to make AI more sustainable?
-Carbon emissions tracking and reduction for AI/ML applications
+Following the best practices for carbon emissions tracking of AI/ML applications
 authors:
 - Dmitrii Storozhenko
 date: '2022-11-27'